Agentew04/RPGHelper/README.md

 ## Future roadmap

-As soon as WinUI 3 apps becomes available as unpackaged, the app will be ported to facilitate the file saving on a stable folder.
+* As soon as WinUI 3 apps becomes available in unpackaged apps(Q4 2021), the app will be ported due to many things being harder to do in UWP.
+* Add full customization by json or a custom file format
+* Add multiple language support